NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/introduction.rst

 -------------

 Mongo DB - Run MongoDB on your machine before you start the **Bank Web Server**.
-You can refer :ref:`mongo db install target` section to install and run the MongoDB in your computer.
+You can refer to the :ref:`mongo db install target` section to install and run the MongoDB in your computer.